Jingzhao-Liu/Probabilistic-Markov-Chains-Modelling-Quarter/README.md

 ### From Visual Studio

+Please follow process:

 Visual studio can be downdlede [here](https://visualstudio.microsoft.com/vs/features/cplusplus/) for free.

-Then open a new project ....
+Then creat a new project.
 <put in description here>